‘Twas the night Before Christmas, when all through the place, all the employee-elves were stirring – it was clearly a race;

 Ruby was treated at The Cancer Institute at NYU Langone Medical Center by Dr. Abraham Chachoua.
 I cannot praise Dr. Chachoua enough for helping to extend my Mother’s life for an additional twelve years.
 Dr. Chachoua’s expertise and knowledge in cancer research and treatment proved invaluable to my Mother and also to me, as her caretaker.

 Ruby was not always an easy patient.
 She was very direct, impatient, and above all, had a mind of her own.
 However, when Dr. Chachoua entered the room, he took her hand, looked into her eyes and asked how she was feeling.
 Ruby, of course, always “vented” and he always listened attentively with great patience as if they were the only two people in the world.
 Ruby had complete trust in Dr. Chachoua.
 As time and the disease progressed, Dr. Chachoua was always personally available to take her calls.
 Dr. Chachoua is not only a wonderful doctor, but a great humanitarian, and extended her life beyond expectations.
 I take great comfort in knowing that Ruby had the best care at The Cancer Institute at NYU Langone Medical Center.

 If you have lost a loved one to Breast Cancer or any type of cancer, if they are in treatment or a survivor, let them know you care by sending our Breast Cancer basket with Rao’s products to brighten their day and let them know they are not alone in their battle.

-All proceeds from the basket will be donated to The Cancer Institute at NYU Langone Medical Center, so that Dr. Chachoua and the other fine doctors at NYU Langone can continue their excellent research against cancer and help patients like my mother, Ruby.
+All proceeds from the basket have been donated to The Cancer Institute at NYU Langone Medical Center, so that Dr. Chachoua and the other fine doctors at NYU Langone can continue their excellent research against cancer and help patients like my mother, Ruby.

 REASONS TO USE ITALIAN EXTRA VIRGIN OLIVE OIL…